LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

          - The name of the state represented by the member.
        - `<partyName>` (e.g., Democrat)
          - The political party of the member.
-         - Possible values are "Democrat", Independent, and "Republication".
+         - Possible values are "Democrat", "Independent", "Independent Democrat", "Libertarian", and "Republication".
        - `<partyCode>` (e.g., D)
          - The single letter abbreviation for the political party of the member.
-         - Possible values are "D", "I", and "R".
+         - Possible values are "D", "I", "J", "L", and "R".
        - `<termBeginYear>` (e.g., 1975)
          - The year in which the member’s service in that Congress began.
        - `<termEndYear>` (e.g., 1977)